1 - The increasing problem with dog fouling

 Casual vacancies within the Council

-If there is only one candidate per position, this candidate will be elected without opposition (an uncontested election).
+There are three casual vacancies on Kington Town Council and there has been a request for an election for one of the vacancies.
+If there is only one candidate for this position, this candidate will be elected without opposition (an uncontested election).

-If there is more than one candidate, there will be an election for the vacant position/s.
+If there is more than one candidate, there will be an election for the vacant position

 If no candidates come forward, the vacancies will be advertised again